life-itself/web3/notes/fintech-incrementalism-and-responsible-innovation.md

 If crypto payment rails [are lower-cost](../claims/is-better-payments.md) or lower-friction then it’s likely because they’ve removed that which is costly and adds friction: fraud mitigation, transaction reversal, custodial services, customer service, and compliance.
 Once we add compliance back to crypto payment rails, it’s unclear that there would be any efficiency increase or cost savings.

 In addition, as a [remittance use-case](https://academy.binance.com/en/articles/blockchain-use-cases-remittance) , crypto assets such as bitcoin make no sense at face value.
 We still have to convert to and from the local currency on both legs of the payment.
 This has a non-zero cost.
 Currency A -> Currency B -> Currency C is a very indirect way of doing cross-border payments as compared to a two-hop transaction.
 Introducing a third hypervoliate intermediary step just adds more risk and makes this more expensive.
+See our full analysis for more: [Crypto will provide better payment and remittance services](/guide/index.md#claim-crypto-will-provide-better-payment-and-remittance-services)

 # Full analysis